Nguyễn Công Phượng: 2019 Asian Cup

-Selected for the 2019 Asian Cup, he scored two goals in the continental tournament.
+Selected for the 2019 Asian Cup, Phượng scored 2 goals in the continental tournament.
 His first goal of the tournament in the first match against Iraq where he scored the second goal of Vietnam, although Vietnam were defeated 2–3.
-In the round of 16 on 20 January 2019, Công Phượng had equalized against Jordan in the early second half, before Vietnam eliminated the Al-Nashama on penalty shoot-out; thus contributing to the very good course of the Golden Dragons, quarter finalists to everyone's surprise of the continental edition.
+In the round of 16 on 20 January, Công Phượng had equalized against Jordan in the early second half, before Vietnam eliminated the Al-Nashama on penalty shoot-out; thus contributing to the very good course of the Golden Dragons, quarter finalists to everyone's surprise of the continental edition.